Inference from gated first-passage times: S5. The connection between the detection times and propagators: derivation of Eq. (5) in the main text

-asserting that the first-passage time density can be inferred from the detection statistics, even without the explicit knowledge of $\pi_A$ and $\pi_I$, or control over the initial state of the gate.
+Equation~(4) in the main text (Eq.~\eqref{SI_s12}) asserts that the first-passage time density can be inferred from the detection statistics, even without the explicit knowledge of $\pi_A$ and $\pi_I$, or control over the initial state of the gate.
 Moreover, Eq.~\eqref{SI_s12} is reminiscent of the seminal renewal formula

 which relates, in Laplace space, the first-passage time density and the propagator $P_t(n_i|n_j)$ denoting the probability of finding the underlying process in state $n_i$ at time $t$, given its initial state $n_j$.
 By equating the two expressions we obtain